joshuaguinness/Natural-Language-to-iCal/README.md

 Note when using the second option, certain reserved characters including ` # $ & + ,  / : ; = ? @ [ ]` must be percent encoded, for example `&` entered as `%26`.

-### Jest Unit Testing
+### Automated Testing

-#### Install
-To install the jest unit testing framework, run the following from the root directory:
+Automated tests were performed using the Jest unit testing framework.
+To install Jest, run the following from the root directory:
 ```
 npm install
 ```

-#### Run
-To run the jest unit testing, run the following from the root directory:
+Then, to perform the tests, run the following from the root directory:
 ```
 npm run test
 ```

 ### More Information
-For additional details on our project, please refer to the project proposal and accompanying files in the `documentation` directory.
+For additional details on our project, please refer to the project proposal, slides, and accompanying files in the `documentation` directory.